SchoolOfCode/final-project_back-end-jenga/README.md

 ## Tech Stack

-We decided to chose a serverless backend model mainly because we recognised that cloud computing is becaming a future of backend development.
+We decided to chose a serverless backend model mainly because we recognised that Serverless cloud computing model is becaming the future of backend development.
-We treated this Final project as our best chance to learn a new tech and apply this knowledge in a real world scenario.
+We treated this Final project as our chance to learn a new tech and apply this knowledge in a real world scenario.

  - AWS API Gateway (REST API)
  - DynamoDB